fourstix/Elfos-TMS9X18-Driver/README.md

 The option -u will unload the driver from high memory, return the memory block to the heap and unregister the driver from the Elf/OS kernel.

 ## tms9x18 -?
-Any other option besides *-u* will show a help message.
+Any other option besides *-u* will show a help message with usage information.

 TMS9X18 Video Driver API